Split Fiction: Plot

 Mio Hudson (Kaja Chan) and Zoe Foster (Elsie Bennett) are writers invited by a company called Rader Publishing to test out an experimental simulation device along with four other writers.
 While the eccentric Zoe sees this as an opportunity to be published as a real author, the reserved Mio is only interested in the payout.
 CEO J.D.
-Rader (Ben Turner) introduces “The Machine”, which allows occupants to experience the stories they submitted as reality.
+Rader (Ben Turner) introduces "The Machine", which allows occupants to experience the stories they submitted as reality.
 As the Machine starts up, each occupant is encased in a bubble and placed into suspended animation while they experience their story.
-Suspicious of the experiment and Rader's motives, Mio panics and tries to back out; however, Rader forces her to stay, and a scuffle leads her to inadvertently fall into Zoe’s bubble.
+Suspicious of the experiment and Rader's motives, Mio panics and tries to back out; however, Rader forces her to stay, and a scuffle leads her to inadvertently fall into Zoe's bubble.

-Mio appears in Zoe’s fantasy story, followed by a glitch which tears apart the environment.
-When they approach the glitch, they are both transported to Mio’s science fiction story.
-The duo make their way through both of their submitted stories and find the glitch to be expanding, since the Machine was never designed to handle two occupants in one bubble.
+Mio appears in Zoe's fantasy story, followed by a glitch which tears apart the environment.
+When they approach the glitch, they are both transported to Mio's science fiction story.
+The duo make their way through both of their intellectual creations and find the glitch to be expanding, since the Machine was never designed to handle two occupants in one bubble.
 The system is also unable to shut down due to the glitches.
 After some debating with his superiors (Joseph Capp, Christy Meyer, Rich Keeble), Rader decides not to shut down the experiment, as the ideas are too valuable to lose.

 Overhearing Rader and his scientists (Nneka Okoye, Dario Coates), Mio realizes Rader is stealing all their ideas, not just the ones submitted, but also dormant and unfinished ideas from each of their memories as they are played out in the simulation.
 Zoe suggests finding more glitches may destabilize the system and set them free.
 After managing to establish communication between both groups, Rader then tries to bribe Mio, but she sees through his bluff.
 The duo travel through more fantasy and science fiction inspired worlds from each of their imaginations.
 At one point, Rader's scientists attempt to hinder the duo's efforts and repair the system, but are thwarted at the last second.
 This causes a frustrated Rader to rebel against his superiors.